mozilla/pontoon/specs/0118-notification-center.md

       - Options: `Select activity type`, `Submitted translations`, `Performed reviews`, `Last login`
       - Select one
       - Default value: `Select activity type`
+      - If one or more filters already exist, dynamically remove existing types from the dropdown list
       - Form dynamically displays the appropriate filter inputs below based on the selection in the dropdown. `Select activity type` does not display any filter fields.
       - Validation:
-        - Multiple activity filters can used at the same time
+        - Multiple activity filters can be used at the same time
-        - Error if more than one filter of the same type used: `You cannot use multiple of the same activity type.`
-        - Error if `Select activity type` selected as a filter in the dropdown: `You must select an activity type when you add an activity filter.`
+        - Disable `Review message` button and show error message if `Select activity type` selected as a filter in the dropdown: `You must select an activity type when you add an activity filter.`
     - Filter inputs:
       - Inputs for `Submitted translations` / `Performed reviews`
         - `Activity level`
           - Input box: `Minimum` (value required, default value: 0, only accepts non-negative integers)
-          - Input box: `Maximum` (value optional, default value: empty, leaving empty will mean there is no maximum and all numbers greater than or equal to the value in `Minimum` will be included.
+          - Input box: `Maximum` (value optional, default value: empty, leaving empty will mean there is no maximum and all numbers greater than or equal to the value in `Minimum` will be included.)
           - Tooltip on `Maximum`: `Leave empty to include all numbers greater than or equal to Minimum.`
         - `Timeframe filter`
-          - Checkbox (default empty): `Enable timeframe filter`
+          - Checkbox (default: deselected): `Enable timeframe filter`
             - Checking the box displays datepickers
-          - Datepicker: `From:` (Default value: today's date)
+          - Datepicker: `From:` (Default value: 1 year before today's date)
           - Datepicker: `To:` (Default value: today's date)
       - Inputs for `Last login`
         - `Timeframe filter`